Table of Contents

 17. Alt tags for image optimization

 Properly tagged, image alt tags can help in augmenting site rankings.
-It’s important to give a descriptive tag to an image, because it will be easier for search engine scanners to detect relevance of the image with the search query.
-Image alt tags can also help in keyword density, if you put keywords in the image alt tags.
+It’s important to give a descriptive tag to an image because it will be easier for search engine scanners to detect the relevance of the image with the search query.
+Image alt tags can also help in keyword density if you put keywords in the image alt tags.

 Google made it mandatory for developers to customize their websites with mobile formatting.
-It started in 2015, and in 2018, mobile first indexing was designed to measure the quality of a page, from a user point of view.
-It was only logical after the extensive use of smartphones in personal and professional life.
+It started in 2015, and in 2018, mobile-first indexing was designed to measure the quality of a page, from a user's point of view.
+It was only logical after the extensive use of smartphones in my personal and professional life.

 19. Site loading time